 For example, let's say your company is a children's clothing retailer called Happy Frogs and you've just launched your full-fledged, branded customer loyalty program.
 When new users log into their program accounts for the first time, they see a navigation with links such as "Total Lily Pads", "Happy Frog Log", "Past Lake Seasons", "Frog Helpers" and other head-scratching menu options.

-This naming scheme might match your company branding, but it can be very confusing for new and even existing customers who might not automatically make the connection that "Total Lily Pads" is a link to a points page where they can see their total earned rewards points.
+This naming scheme might match your company branding, but it can be very confusing for new or even existing customers.
+They might not automatically make the connection that "Total Lily Pads" is a link to a points page where they can see their total earned rewards points.
 Or that "Frog Helpers" is the link to your customer service contact page.

 What they do not love when their methods for getting points is too convoluted to understand.

 Customers have multiple demands on their time and attention.
 They do not want to have to memorize a complicated rules list for earning loyalty points.
 If you have multiple requirements to earn points -- these products don't qualify for points on when purchased on weekends, purchases from certain retailer partners don't count, you can only earn points for these items if you buy them in at a particular store, etc. -- your customers will quickly become frustrated at having to work around these rules.
 No matter how cool or amazing your rewards are, customers will disengage from your program in a flash if they can’t understand how to earn points for those rewards or if they believe that your program isn't worth the time and effort needed to earn redeemable points.

 Keep your earning rules basic and have them clearly displayed where customers can easily find them.
 The simpler your rules are, the better off you and your customers will be.

 If customers don’t like complications when it comes to earning points, then they definitely don’t like when it’s complicated to spending points.
 There are two main reasons why difficult spending requirements are major problems for customers: